-Granola is typically a breakfast or snack food very much like muesli.
-It traditionally consists of rolled oats, puffed rice, nuts and usually sweeteners such as brown sugar or honey.
-This combination is all then typically baked at a low temperature until it is crisp and toasted.
+This combination is typically baked at a low temperature until it is crisp and toasted.
 It is usually done while being continually stirred to maintain a loose cereal like consistency.
 Food such as raisins, dates and other dried fruits are often added to add extra flavor.

 Why can’t Oats be included?

-You should, however, be wary of store-bought Granola, the vast majority follows the traditional recipe of having rolled oats included into it.
+You should, however, be wary of store-bought Granola, the vast majority follows the traditional recipe of having rolled oats included.

 If you do want to buy store-bought Granola instead of making it yourself, but be careful to check the ingredients list on the back of the packaging.

 So in short, the answer to the question, Is Granola Paleo?
 The answer is yes it very well can be as long as you cut back or remove completely the rolled oats from the recipe.